leapicard/DGINN/README.md

 ###### ALIGNMENT
 ##################################################

-# Choice of codon aligner: prank or macse (default):
+# Choice of codon aligner: prank or macse (default)

 aligner: